Who created BRM and why it is important?

 - The frequency and intensity of the meditation practice appears to produce different results.
 For example the benefits from regular weekly practice is not the same as short term more intense retreat type meditation training.

 Stephen Gene Morris is a Neuroscientist and Cognitive Psychologist.
-He holds a BSc in psychology and a MSc in neuroscience and cognitive psychology.
-In addition he has undertaken training in brain anatomy and meditative neuroscience.
-He has also received extensive instruction in the science of Tsema (mind and perception) and he has been investigating the benefits of meditation on brain health for over a decade.
+He holds a BSc in psychology and a MSc in neuroscience and cognitive psychology and is a graduate member of the BPS.
+He has also received extensive instruction in the science of Tsema (mind and perception) and has been investigating the benefits of meditation on brain health for over a decade.

 As a meditation practitioner Stephen has been trained in both traditional and contemporary methods.
 He has travelled extensively in Asia and Europe gaining knowledge and experience from leading meditation masters.
 His main area of interest is nondual compassion meditation and its links to brain health.
 His current research is focused on the relationship between compassion, nondual meditation, mindfulness and wellbeing.

 Stephen describes himself as a meditation teacher first and a scientist second.
 He has been teaching meditation since 2008 and he trains his own brain every day with traditional Buddhist meditation methods.
-He estimates that he has clocked up over 12,000 hours in meditation during the last 20 years.
+He estimates that he has completed over 10,000 hours in meditation during the last 20 years.